khilang/khi/README.md

 Notes:
 - Comments are opened by a hash `#`.
 - This encyclopedia has macros.
-They are represented by Khi patterns: `<macro>:arg:arg:arg`.
+They are represented by Khi tags: `<macro>:arg:arg:arg`.
 - The `<@>` macro inserts a link.
 It takes two arguments: the first argument is the article to link to, and the second is the link label that will appear in the article.
-- Compare: The `title` entry has a text value, while the `decsription` entry has a composition value.
+- Compare: The `title` entry has a text value, while the `decsription` entry has a compound value.
 - This is a dictionary document.
+- Backslash `\ ` opens a transcription that lasts until the next `\ ` or the end of the line.

 ```
 # Encyclopedia article about aluminium